CHOReVOLUTION/chorevolution-studio/README.md

 2) Run mvn -Pbuild-ide from the parent pom

-At the end the bundle are located in the chorevolution-studio\releng\eu.chorevolution.studio.eclipse.product\target\products folder.
+At the end the bundles are located in the `chorevolution-studio\releng\eu.chorevolution.studio.eclipse.product\target\products` folder.